MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/2 Scamander Point.md

 - Martha & Helena (both she/her) - Opus Gophers

 ### The Quality Control
+Is a Union Crawler, currently with their main reactor down, and stranded on the edge of the jungle.

-The *Corrective Action* is a space ship-to-ship railcannon (would have been fitted as part of a battery of auxilliary weapons on a medium-weight SotL) it is Far Range, Damage 30 SP, Ballistic, Deadly.
+The *Corrective Action* is a space ship-to-ship railcannon (would have been fitted as part of a battery of auxiliary weapons on a medium-weight ship-of-the-line) it is Over-Far Range, Damage 30 SP, Ballistic, Deadly.

 *Overseer*: Lorey Dust (he/him).